Tanag3r/stratascratch_projects/README.md

 - **Two-Step:** the time the order will spend in the store is estimated first, then that estimation is joined to the record being estimated and passed on to a second model that estimates the actual total delivery duration
 - **Ensemble:** a collection of models are trained on x-folds of training data and validated against the same holdout data.
 During the prediction step, each of the models provides an estimation of actual total delivery duration, and the average of those values is considered y-hat.

-Using this two-step, ensemble approach the best RMSE I have been able to produce is 840.6877 with a holdout size of 0.2.
+Using this two-step, ensemble approach the best scores I have produced so far are as follows:
+- RMSE against a holdout of 0.2: 840.68771
+- Mean of 5-fold cross-validated RMSE's: 785.233467
 Although DoorDash uses RMSE to score this exercise, the MAE and RMSE-to-y_true-standard-deviation ratio provide more context:
 - MAE: 529.7541, or just over ten minutes
 - RMSE-to-std-dev: 0.7705274115903241